tarsisexistence/routeshub/README.md

 ```

 ## Union
-The `union` is an entity that connects several selected slices.
-It takes an object of keys and values.
-Key is a route name and value - its slice.
+`Union` is an entity that connects several selected slices.
+It takes an object of keys-values.
+Key - route name.
+Value - its slice.

-It allows performing flexible development steps
+It allows performing flexible development steps:
 ```typescript
 export const exampleUnion = createUnion({
   app: appSlice,